-Chapter 7 is our first chapter on safe scheduling, and indeed, to our knowledge, it is the first chapter on safe scheduling in any textbook.
-For this reason, our research notes for this chapter are extensive.
-We cover both historical background and advanced theoretical results (including some proofs that we omitted in the chapter).
-We mention some open research questions as we go and conclude with a brief list of additional open research questions.
-We also provide a simple expression for the minimum of $d + \gamma E(T)$ when processing time is lognormal (and $\gamma > 1$ ).
-Finally, the reference list is relatively extensive, but emphasizes early publications.
-Because this is not our last chapter on safe scheduling, we elaborate on some of these issues later, especially in Chapters 11 and 18 and their research notes.
+Chapter 7 introduces the topic of safe scheduling, and indeed, when it appeared in the first edition it was the first chapter on safe scheduling in any textbook.
+For the second edition, we cover both historical background and advanced theoretical results, including some proofs that we omitted in the chapter.
+We mention some open research questions and conclude with a brief list of additional open research questions.
+We also provide a simple expression for the minimum of $d + \gamma E(T)$ when processing time is lognormal (and $\gamma > 1$).
+Finally, the reference list is relatively extensive but emphasizes early publications.
+Because other aspects of safe scheduling are covered elsewhere, we elaborate on the topic in connection with Chapters 11 and 19 and their research notes.